 - Parrots can be messy and take up a lot of space.
 By nature, birds create a big mess when they are eating, drinking, and playing.
-Many times, children can overlook big messes like this when their parents simply cannot.
-If your child wants a pet parrot, he or she will need to understand that the bird's cage will need to be thoroughly cleaned every day in order to keep the bird from getting sick.
+Many times, children can overlook big messes such as this when their parents simply cannot.
+If your child wants a pet parrot, he or she will need to understand that the bird's cage will need to be thoroughly cleaned every day to keep the bird from getting sick.
 Proper hygiene is essential to stop the disease from spreading to both the bird and the child.
 In addition to all this, parrots need large cages and lots of "parrot proof" space to exercise and play.

 - Parrots can live for a very long time.
 Many parents are apprehensive about making a commitment to a pet with a longer than average lifespan, and understandably so.
-For this reason, it's important for parents to realize that parrots can live for up to 50 years or more when properly cared for.
-The decision to adopt a parrot is not one to be taken lightly!
+For this reason, parents need to realize that parrots can live for up to 50 years or more when properly cared for.
+The decision to adopt a parrot is not one to be taken lightly.

 - Parrots can be expensive.
 Kids normally don't work for a paycheck, so it's easy for them to look past the costs of caring for a pet.
-Not only do pet parrots normally cost quite a bit to purchase, the costs of a proper cage can run into the thousands of dollars, and paying for a visit to an avian veterinarian can cost hundreds if the bird needs treatment.
+Not only do pet parrots normally cost quite a bit to purchase, but the costs of a proper cage can also run into the thousands of dollars, and paying for a visit to an avian veterinarian can cost hundreds if the bird needs treatment.

 As mentioned before, these are only a few of the points that should be considered before adopting a parrot.
 Having a bird in the house can change your life in ways that many people can't possibly imagine.